-This world-famous Grand Slam tournament has been held, for 2 weeks every summer, for the last 125 years at the All England Club in Wimbledon.
+This world-famous Grand Slam tournament has been held, for 2 weeks every summer, and is the oldest tennis tournament in the world, held at the All England Club in Wimbledon.
 A glorious fortnight of strawberries and cream and more recently a British winner!
-Can Murray win it again this year?
-Let’s hope he sorts his hip injury out.
+Will Murray be back this year after his hip surgery to thrill us all?

 4th of July – American Independence Day

 Celebrated since 1776, this National American Holiday sees the tradition of BBQs and fireworks.
 Do you have any ideas how to include stars and stripes into your marketing campaign?
 Today might be the day to try it.